viperleed/viperleed/doc/content/api/aseapi.rst

 accepts (almost) arbitrary structure model and returns raw |IV| curves or the agreement (in terms of |R factor|) with an experimental set of beams.

-Surface structures passed to |calc| via the :term:`API` need to fulfil the same :ref:`conventions<conventions>` (e.g. vacuum side of surface towards +\ **z** direction) as applicable for :ref:`POSCAR files<poscar>`.
+Surface structures passed to |calc| via the :term:`API` need to fulfill the same :ref:`conventions<conventions>` (e.g. vacuum side of surface towards +\ **z** direction) as applicable for :ref:`POSCAR files<poscar>`.